 The phrase sons of God occurs five times in the Old Testament (Gen. 6:2, 4; Job 1:6; 2:1; 38:7) and five times in the New Testament (Matt.
 5:9; Luke 20:36; Rom.
 8:14, 19; Gal.
 3:26).
 The meaning of this phrase seems to be different in the Old Testament compared with the New Testament.

-The Hebrew phrase translated as sons of God in each case in the Old Testament is בְנֵי־ (ḇə-nê-) הָֽאֱלֹהִים֙ (hā-’ĕ-lō-hîm), which may be translated literally as “the male offspring of the God.”
-When trying to understand the phrase ḇə-nê-hā-’ĕ-lō-hîm in Genesis 6:2 and 6:4, one must ask whether the words mean the same as the exact words found in three verses in the Book of Job.
+The Hebrew phrase translated as sons of God in each case in the Old Testament is בְנֵי־ (ḇə-nê-) ōהָֽאֱלֹהִים֙ (hā-‘ĕ-lō-hîm,), which may be translated literally as “the male offspring of the God.”
+When trying to understand the phrase ḇə-nê-hā-’ĕ-lō-hîm in Genesis 6:2 and 6:4, one must ask whether it means the same as the exact words found in three verses in the Book of Job.
 In Job, we correctly understand this phrase to mean demons or fallen angels.

 The word בְנֵי־ (ḇə-nê-) or ben usually means male offspring; however, in Genesis 6:2 and 6:4, it does not refer to a biological relationship or association but to a spiritual relationship with God.
 The term ‘sons of God’ refers to fallen angels in the Book of Job, but in this context, the word ‘sons’ does not have a supernatural connotation as in Job.
 It refers to a supernatural spiritual ‘relationship.’
-The relationship is a child of God or, more specifically, a son.
+The relationship is that of a child of God, or, more specifically, a son.
 So, it’s not the ‘sons’ who are supernatural but their relationship with God that is supernatural.
-Not only were these ‘sons’ created by God, but these particular sons also have been chosen by God as his children for eternity.
+Not only were these ‘sons’ created by God, but these particular sons have also been chosen by God as his children for eternity.

 In the Book of Job, “sons of God” refers to fallen angels.
 So, does Genesis 6 refer to angels, fallen angels, or humans?
 We know that angels do not marry (Matt.
 22:30).
 Since Genesis 6:4 seems to say that the sons of God have sexual relations with the daughters of men, we cannot say that the sons of God are angels.
 Angels have no sexual aspect to their nature.
 There can be no sexual desire in angels for any creature.
 Furthermore, angels are spiritual beings and thus cannot have physical relations with humans.
 Moreover, as discussed elsewhere in this article, the daughters of man were definitely human.